 Related reading: First time pilot?
 Don’t make these mistakes

-If you plan to fly a drone at any point, please start with an inexpensive trainer like this Syma X5C, just over $30 on Amazon.
+If you plan to fly a drone at any point, please start with an inexpensive trainer like this Syma X5C kit with extra batteries for $55 on Amazon.

 A big thank you to Carter in the comments for keeping us honest, the Syma in the image and links is the X5C-1 Explorer edition.
 The early model X5C was a less capable machine.